VividCortex/angular-recaptcha/README.md

 To validate this object from your server, you need to use the API described in the [verify section](https://developers.google.com/recaptcha/docs/verify).
 Validation is outside of the scope of this tool, since is mandatory to do that at the server side.

-You can simple supply a value for `ng-model` which will be dynamically populated and cleared as the _response_ becomes available and expires, respectively.
+The control model value will be dynamically populated and cleared as the _response_ becomes available and expires, respectively.
 When you want the value of the response, you can grab it from the scoped variable that was passed to `ng-model`.
 It works just like adding `ng-model` to any other input in your form.

 ```html
 ...